Building News and Alerts

 Key Points

-- School Site Acquisition Charges are charges collected by local governments and transferred to school boards to help them purchase land for new or expanded school sites.
+• School Site Acquisition Charges (SSACs) are charges collected by local governments that are transferred to school boards to help them purchase land for new or expanded school sites.

-- The Nanaimo Ladysmith Public Schools has adopted a bylaw requiring the City of Nanaimo to collect School Site Acquisition Charges for new residential development.
+• The Nanaimo Ladysmith Public School District 68 has adopted Bylaw 2021/22-1 requiring the City of Nanaimo to collect School Site Acquisition Charges for new residential development.

 The School District adopted their bylaw on Wednesday, March 23, 2022.
 As such: